Measuring Transport

 Perspective: Traffic, Mobility and Accessibility

-Different performance indicators reflect different perspectives about the nature of transport.
-Three perspectives, called traffic, mobility and accessibility, are described and compared below in terms of how they view users, modes, land use, transport problems and solution, and how they are measured.
+Different Performance Indicators reflect different perspectives about traffic, mobility and accessibility.
+These are described and compared below in terms of how they view users, modes, land use, transport problems and solution, and how they are measured.

 Traffic